 What should I pack for my kids for Rome?
 Kids Guide: What to Wear to Rome, Italy in October

 If you travel with young children to Rome, an important thing to remember is that the streets can make pushing a stroller tricky.
-The best way to transport little ones is to consider bringing a baby sling or backpack carrier, especially around the Colosseum or other historic ruins.
+The best way to transport little ones is to consider bringing a baby carrier or backpack carrier, especially around the Colosseum or other historic ruins.

 Other items to include for babies, toddlers or small children: